marcellodibello/BayesianNetworksInPhilosophy/index.md

 At the completion of the course, you will have:

-- Mastered the basics of probability theory and Bayesian networks
+- mastered the basics of probability theory and Bayesian networks
-- Constructed a Bayesian network
+- constructed a Bayesian network
-- Critically engaged with contemporary philosophical research on Bayesian networks
+- critically engaged with contemporary philosophical research on Bayesian networks
-- Conducted indepedent research in philosophy using Bayesian networks
+- conducted independent research in philosophy using Bayesian networks

 ### Coursework and major assignments
 You will be expected to: